-Minister Natalie Hutchins (front, second from left, with WDV staff and Board members) announcing continued commitment and funding for the Workforce Development Program on Gender and Disability.
+Minister Hutchins (with WDV staff and Board members) announcing continued commitment and funding for the Workforce Development Program on Gender and Disability.

 Working on Family Violence Policy

 As Family Safety Victoria leads projects and activities to implement recommendations from the Royal Commission into Family Violence, Women with Disabilities Victoria (WDV) has worked with them extensively to represent the requirements of women with disabilities for the reform.